pomdtr/sunbeam/README.md

 You can think of it as a mix between an application launcher like [raycast](https://raycast.com) or [rofi](https://github.com/davatorium/rofi) and a fuzzy-finder like [fzf](https://github.com/junegunn/fzf) or [telescope](https://github.com/nvim-telescope/telescope.nvim).

-## Sunbeam Extensions

-Extensions in sunbeam are referenced by urls, so they can be hosted anywhere.
-[Here are some examples to get you started.](https://sunbeam.deno.dev/catalog).

 ## Documentation

 [Read the sunbeam docs](https://sunbeam.deno.dev/docs)